DS202-at-ISU/DS202-final-project-dream-team/README.md

     ##                      Number of trees: 500
     ## No. of variables tried at each split: 1
     ##
-    ##         OOB estimate of  error rate: 61.34%
+    ##         OOB estimate of  error rate: 64.81%
     ## Confusion matrix:
     ##                                                                                      Clothing and footwear
-    ## Clothing and footwear                                                                                   27
+    ## Clothing and footwear                                                                                   15
     ## Durable goods                                                                                            0
-    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                     9
+    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                     8
     ## Financial services and insurance                                                                         0
     ## Food and beverages purchased for off-premises consumption                                                0
     ## Food services and accommodations                                                                         0
-    ## Furnishings and durable household equipment                                                             13
+    ## Furnishings and durable household equipment                                                             15
-    ## Gasoline and other energy goods                                                                          9
+    ## Gasoline and other energy goods                                                                          6
     ## Goods                                                                                                    0
     ## Gross output of nonprofit institutions                                                                   0
     ##                                                                                      Durable goods
     ## Clothing and footwear                                                                            0
-    ## Durable goods                                                                                   19
+    ## Durable goods                                                                                   17
     ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)             0
     ## Financial services and insurance                                                                 0
     ## Food and beverages purchased for off-premises consumption                                        0
     ## Food services and accommodations                                                                 0
     ## Furnishings and durable household equipment                                                      0
     ## Gasoline and other energy goods                                                                  0
-    ## Goods                                                                                            3
+    ## Goods                                                                                            4
-    ## Gross output of nonprofit institutions                                                          26
+    ## Gross output of nonprofit institutions                                                          25
     ##                                                                                      Final consumption expenditures of nonprofit institutions serving households (NPISHs)
-    ## Clothing and footwear                                                                                                                                                   5
+    ## Clothing and footwear                                                                                                                                                   7
     ## Durable goods                                                                                                                                                           0
-    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                                                                                   14
+    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                                                                                   18
     ## Financial services and insurance                                                                                                                                        0
     ## Food and beverages purchased for off-premises consumption                                                                                                               0
-    ## Food services and accommodations                                                                                                                                        1
+    ## Food services and accommodations                                                                                                                                        0
-    ## Furnishings and durable household equipment                                                                                                                             5
+    ## Furnishings and durable household equipment                                                                                                                             3
-    ## Gasoline and other energy goods                                                                                                                                        16
+    ## Gasoline and other energy goods                                                                                                                                        15
     ## Goods                                                                                                                                                                   0
     ## Gross output of nonprofit institutions                                                                                                                                  0
     ##                                                                                      Financial services and insurance
     ## Clothing and footwear                                                                                               0
-    ## Durable goods                                                                                                       0
+    ## Durable goods                                                                                                       1
     ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                                0
-    ## Financial services and insurance                                                                                    1
+    ## Financial services and insurance                                                                                    5
-    ## Food and beverages purchased for off-premises consumption                                                           8
+    ## Food and beverages purchased for off-premises consumption                                                          11
-    ## Food services and accommodations                                                                                   33
+    ## Food services and accommodations                                                                                   34
     ## Furnishings and durable household equipment                                                                         0
-    ## Gasoline and other energy goods                                                                                     9
+    ## Gasoline and other energy goods                                                                                     5
-    ## Goods                                                                                                               0
+    ## Goods                                                                                                               1
-    ## Gross output of nonprofit institutions                                                                              0
+    ## Gross output of nonprofit institutions                                                                              1
     ##                                                                                      Food and beverages purchased for off-premises consumption
     ## Clothing and footwear                                                                                                                        0
     ## Durable goods                                                                                                                                0
     ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                                                         0
-    ## Financial services and insurance                                                                                                            10
+    ## Financial services and insurance                                                                                                             7
-    ## Food and beverages purchased for off-premises consumption                                                                                   30
+    ## Food and beverages purchased for off-premises consumption                                                                                   27
-    ## Food services and accommodations                                                                                                             0
+    ## Food services and accommodations                                                                                                             1
     ## Furnishings and durable household equipment                                                                                                  0
     ## Gasoline and other energy goods                                                                                                              0
     ## Goods                                                                                                                                        0
-    ## Gross output of nonprofit institutions                                                                                                       7
+    ## Gross output of nonprofit institutions                                                                                                       4
     ##                                                                                      Food services and accommodations
-    ## Clothing and footwear                                                                                               0
+    ## Clothing and footwear                                                                                               1
     ## Durable goods                                                                                                       0
-    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                                0
+    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                                1
-    ## Financial services and insurance                                                                                   27
+    ## Financial services and insurance                                                                                   31
-    ## Food and beverages purchased for off-premises consumption                                                           1
+    ## Food and beverages purchased for off-premises consumption                                                           2
-    ## Food services and accommodations                                                                                    7
+    ## Food services and accommodations                                                                                    1
     ## Furnishings and durable household equipment                                                                         0
-    ## Gasoline and other energy goods                                                                                     9
+    ## Gasoline and other energy goods                                                                                    14
     ## Goods                                                                                                               0
     ## Gross output of nonprofit institutions                                                                              0
     ##                                                                                      Furnishings and durable household equipment
-    ## Clothing and footwear                                                                                                          8
+    ## Clothing and footwear                                                                                                         14
     ## Durable goods                                                                                                                  0
-    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                                           2
+    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                                           3
     ## Financial services and insurance                                                                                               0
     ## Food and beverages purchased for off-premises consumption                                                                      0
     ## Food services and accommodations                                                                                               0
-    ## Furnishings and durable household equipment                                                                                   19
+    ## Furnishings and durable household equipment                                                                                   22
-    ## Gasoline and other energy goods                                                                                                0
+    ## Gasoline and other energy goods                                                                                                2
     ## Goods                                                                                                                          0
     ## Gross output of nonprofit institutions                                                                                         0
     ##                                                                                      Gasoline and other energy goods
     ## Clothing and footwear                                                                                              4
     ## Durable goods                                                                                                      0
-    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                              18
+    ## Final consumption expenditures of nonprofit institutions serving households (NPISHs)                              13
-    ## Financial services and insurance                                                                                   7
+    ## Financial services and insurance                                                                                   3
     ## Food and beverages purchased for off-premises consumption                                                          0
-    ## Food services and accommodations                                                                                   4
+    ## Food services and accommodations                                                                                  10
-    ## Furnishings and durable household equipment                                                                        1
+    ## Furnishings and durable household equipment                                                                        2
-    ## Gasoline and other energy goods                                                                                    2
+    ## Gasoline and other energy goods                                                                                    0
     ## Goods                                                                                                              0
-    ## Gross output of nonprofit institutions                                                                             0
+    ## Gross output of nonprofit institutions                                                                             1
     ##                                                                                      Goods
     ## Clothing and footwear                                                                    0
     ## Durable goods                                                                            0